How to Perform a Factory Reset on Your Android Device (The Right Way)

 recovery mode

-2. Once the Android recovery mode appears, select: wipe data/factory reset with the volume keys
+2. When the Android Recovery screen appears, use the volume keys to navigate.

 Read also: